 Found half way along the busy London Road, the Open Market hosts a number of local businesses and on the weekends you will see stands setup by businesses with sustainably sourced products.

-It’s a great place to explore, but it won’t take you long to get from one side to the other, however you should stop off at Smorls to get some Thunder houmous and felafels.
+It’s a great place to explore, but it won’t take you long to get from one side to the other, however you should stop off at Smorls to get some Thunder houmous and falafels.

 We first came across Smorls on the Brighton Food Tour, highlighting it as a local, independent business, while the garlicy houmous had us hooked instantly.